dineschandgr/StoreOrderApplication/readme.md

 Navigate to the folder \StoreOrderApplication in cmd prompt or shell

-#Run all the tests, download the dependencies and generate the jar file 2. execute the command
+1. Run all the tests, download the dependencies and generate the jar file

+2. execute the command

   mvn clean install

-#Run the jar file inside the embedded server 3. execute this command to start the server in default port 8080
+3. Run the jar file inside the embedded server 3. execute this command to start the server in default port 8080

   mvn spring-boot:run

-#Test file upload from postman
+4. Test file upload from postman

   Submit a post request to the url http://localhost:8080/api/uploadStoreOrder with the key as 'file' and then choose the csv file.

   Verify the response messages in the postman

 # Javadocs

-Navigate to the folder \StoreOrderApplication\Javadocs
+1. Navigate to the folder \StoreOrderApplication\Javadocs

-open the index.html to naviage across and read the javadocs for all the classes and its method
+2. Open the index.html to naviage across and read the javadocs for all the classes and its method